MIC-DKFZ/RegRCNN/README.md

+Copyright © German Cancer Research Center (DKFZ), <a href="https://www.dkfz.de/en/mic/index.php">Division of Medical Image Computing (MIC)</a>.
+Please make sure that your usage of this code is in compliance with the code <a href="LICENSE">license</a>.

 ## Introduction
 This repository holds the code framework used in the paper Reg R-CNN: Lesion Detection and Grading under Noisy Labels [1].
 The framework is a fork of MIC's [medicaldetectiontoolkit](https://github.com/MIC-DKFZ/medicaldetectiontoolkit) with added regression